 Soon, all Christians around the world will celebrate Easter, which is considered one of the greatest religious holidays.
-There are so many reasons due to which most of us look forward to this special day.
+There are so many reasons why most of us look forward to this special day.
 First of all, it is a wonderful time when we gather with our friends and relatives to enjoy a festive and cheerful atmosphere in our homes.

 It seems that we know everything about Easter and its celebration.
 However, there are some interesting and unusual Easter traditions from different countries that will certainly surprise you.
 Please take a look at the list below to get more information about them.

 1. Let Them Eat Egg

 For example, this is one of the biggest Easter traditions that are observed across France.
-Many festivals are organized at the central squares of most towns where people cook a huge omelet using about 5000 eggs, and as a result, this dish is enough to feed almost 1,000 people.
+Many festivals are organized in the central squares of most towns where people cook a huge omelet using about 5000 eggs, and as a result, this dish is enough to feed almost 1,000 people.

 2. Don’t Let Men Knead the Dough

 Easter bread is a traditional and the most popular food that represents the sacred meaning of the holiday.
 All the women are expected to bake this sweet and delicious cake for their family members.
 There is such a tradition in Poland that men are forbidden to make Easter bread as it is believed that the dough will not rise when they knead it.

 3. Lords of the Dance

 If you go to the small town of Bacup situated in the North of England, you’ll have an incredible opportunity to discover another unusual Easter tradition.
 All the visitors can watch the Nutter’s Dance on Easter Saturday.
 Despite the strange name this dance has, you will not see any mad people there.

 At first, this strange tradition appeared in the town in the 18th century.
 Here you will be fascinated with a fantastic folk dance performed by a group of men dressed in skirted black, white and red costumes with special garlands on their necks.